yugabyte/wordpress-site/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.17 =
+Added a setting to choose whether to load the frontend CSS file or not.
+It was previously enabled by default, so you may want to flick that on after the update.
+This allows you to leave it out so your site has one less file to load :)

+= 2.3.16 =
+This update addresses upload issues, PHP warnings and some frontend CSS changes with attachment display.

 = 2.3.15 =
 Had to roll back a recent PHP warnings fix due to it breaking some theme compatibility.